3manuek/3manuek.github.io/_posts/2017-05-23-Import-data-to-ch-from-rs.markdown

 together. i.e. `SELECT formatReadableSize( 2* 6 * 100 * 8192 * 1024);`

 The current issue is that the merge algorithm process by row instead each column separately, and is expected to have a performance gain.
+You can try the _vertical algorithm_ by setting `enable_vertical_merge_algorithm` in the configuration file.

-So, guessing that you get a row size of `13557 bytes (14k)` using query 1), you can get an approximate of RAM needed for the block of operations 2).
+So, guessing that you get a row size of `13557 bytes (14k)` measured using query 1), you can get an approximate of RAM needed for the block of operations 2).

 1)